AssetOrbit

 Operating

 Operating assets are assets that a firm utilizes to create revenue in its day-to-day business operations.
-These assets are vital to the basic functions of the firm and contribute directly to its basic operations.
+These assets are vital to the fundamental functions of the firm and contribute directly to its basic operations.
 Operating assets can be both tangible and intangible, and they are generally expected to generate long-term economic advantages.

 Examples of Operating Assets

-- Plant, inventory, machinery, cash, Property etc.
+• Plant, inventory, machinery, cash, property, etc.

 Nonoperating